nf-core/eager/README.md

 ## Credits

-This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)), with major contributions from Stephen Clayton, ideas and documentation from James A. Fellows Yates, Raphael Eisenhofer, Maxime Borry and Judith Neukamm.
+This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)), with contributions from [James A. Fellows Yates](https://github.com/jfy133), [Thiseas C. Lamnidis](https://github.com/TCLamnidis), [Maxime Borry](https://github.com/maxibor), and Stephen Clayton.
+Additional ideas and discussion by Raphael Eisenhofer, and Judith Neukamm.
 If you want to contribute, please open an issue and ask to be added to the project - happy to do so and everyone is welcome to contribute here!

 ## Contributors